shantanuchandalia/shantanuchandalia/README.md

 # ✨ 13+ Years of Experience in Software Testing & Test Automation.

 ✨ Worked with Wipro Technologies, Amdocs and ifm.
-Working with ZS Associates currently.
+Working with ZS Associates currently as Manager - Test Engineering.

 ✨ Skilled in Test Planning, Test Automation, Exploratory Testing, Server - Side Testing and DevOps.